ITPNYU/ICM-2015/README.md

   - [Art and the API](http://blog.blprnt.com/blog/blprnt/art-and-the-api), Jer Thorp
   - [The Anxieties of Big Data](http://thenewinquiry.com/essays/the-anxieties-of-big-data/), Kate Crawford
 - Data Assignment (#1)
-  -  This week and the next two weeks are mini-projects that you can consider trial runs for a final project.
+  -  This week and next are mini-projects that you can consider trial runs for a final project.
 They can be small sketches that form a tiny component of a larger idea.
-Each student will complete all assignments but only 1/3rd will present each week.
+Each student will complete each assignment but only 1/2 will present each week.

+### 10 -- Video and Sound
+- Sound
+- Live capture
+- Movie playback
+- Video Assignment

 ### 9 -- Mobile
 - Workflow and process, get a previous sketch running on a device
 - Touch interaction
 - Sensors
-- Mobile Assignment (#2)

-### 10 -- Video and Sound
-- Sound
-- Live capture
-- Movie playback
-- Video Assignment (#3)
 - Homework: Prepare a final project proposal.
 Create a web page or blog post with title, description, sample imagery, diagrams, Processing code, etc.  Be prepared to present your proposal to the class next week.

 ### 11 -- Revelation + Final Project Proposals